bruno-collections/Webinar-Best-Practices-Feb-2026/README.md

 - **Bruno Collection** (`collections/Bruno Live Workshop/`) — A structured collection of API requests organised into modules covering getting started, variables, authentication, tests & assertions, scripts & chaining, and the collection runner.
 - **JSON Data File** (`users.json`) — A sample dataset of users used during the workshop exercises.
+- **GitHub Actions Workflow** (`.github/workflows/collection-runner-tests.yml`) — A CI workflow that runs the Collection Runner section using the Bruno CLI.

 ## Workshop Structure